capsailer/capsailer-cli/docs/user-guide/building-bundles.md

 1. Downloads all container images specified in the manifest
 2. Saves the images as OCI artifacts
 3. Downloads all Helm charts specified in the manifest
+4. Optionally rewrites image references in Helm charts to use a private registry
-4. Packages everything into a single, portable archive file
+5. Packages everything into a single, portable archive file

 ## Build Options